What Is Athlete's Foot?

 When fungus grows on the feet, it is called athlete's foot (or tinea pedis).
 It got this name because it affects people whose feet tend to be damp and sweaty, which is often the case with athletes.
 But anyone can get this infection.

-Tinea (pronounced: TIH-nee-uh) is the medical name for a group of related fungal skin infections that affect the skin, nails, or scalp, including athlete's foot, jock itch, and ringworm (despite its name, ringworm is not a worm).
+Other fungal skin infections include jock itch and ringworm (despite its name, ringworm is not a worm).

 These infections are caused by several types of mold-like fungi called dermatophytes (pronounced: der-MAH-tuh-fites) that live on the dead tissues of your skin, hair, and nails.

 What Are the Signs & Symptoms of Athlete's Foot?